Avoiding Tick Bites

 - For more precise information about which tick species are active at different times of year in your area, see the Current Tick Activity page of the TERC website.

-- Sometimes you can’t avoid tick-infested areas.
+when you can’t avoid tick-infested areas, take these precautions

 Treat Your Clothes and Gear with Permethrin